-Fine (2016) maintains that we should seek grounding criteria if we want to pinpoint in virtue of what entities are identical or distinct.
+Some philosophers, like Fine (2016), maintain that we should seek out grounding criteria if we want to pinpoint in virtue of what entities are identical or distinct.
 Since in virtue of is plausibly an asymmetric notion, material criteria cannot tell us in virtue of what objects are identical or distinct.
 Material criteria do not establish any direction of dependence.
 Set-Identity{mat} merely tells us that if $(\forall z)(z \in x \equiv z \in y)$ obtains then x = y, and if x = y, then $(\forall z)(z \in x \equiv z \in y)$ obtains.
-Alternatively, since ground strives to capture a metaphysical notion of in virtue of, it is better suited for capturing asymmetric dependence.
+Alternatively, since ground strives to capture a metaphysical notion of in virtue of, it is better suited for capturing a notion of asymmetric dependence.
 If ground is an asymmetric relation, Set-Identity_g tells us that if x = y, $(\forall z)(z \in x \equiv z \in y)$ grounds x = y, in which case x = y does not ground $(\forall z)(z \in x \equiv z \in y)$.

 Given that the grounding theorist typically thinks that if P grounds Q then P metaphysically explains Q (see Glazier's contribution to this volume for discussion of the connection between ground and metaphysical explanation), grounding criteria will be attractive to those who want a metaphysical explanation of why entities are identical or distinct.
-We often seek a metaphysical explanation when tackling puzzling cases about identity.
-For instance, when encountering the thought experiment in which Man A enters a transporter and two psychological and physical duplicates of him, Man B and Man C, emerge, we want to explain in virtue of what Man A is identical with or distinct from Man B. To be fair, first we want to know whether Man A is identical with or distinct from Man B, and similarly for the relation between Man A and Man C. But to support our verdict, we want to know why Man A is identical with or distinct from Man B. We want a metaphysical explanation of this identity or distinctness fact.
-Thus, a grounding criterion of personal identity would be valuable for us, if we could find one.
+We often look for a metaphysical explanation when we confront puzzling cases about identity.
+For instance, when we encounter the thought experiment in which Man A enters a transporter and two psychological and physical duplicates of him, Man B and Man C, emerge, we want to explain in virtue of what Man A is identical with or distinct from Man B. Well, to be fair, first we want to know whether Man A is identical with or distinct from Man B, and similarly for the relation between Man A and Man C. But to support that verdict, we want to know why Man A is identical with or distinct from Man B.

-Let's turn to the relationship between grounding and material criteria: material criteria do not entail grounding criteria as we have seen above, but do grounding criteria entail material criteria?
+Let's turn to the relationship between grounding criteria and material criteria: material criteria do not typically entail grounding criteria as we have seen above, but do grounding criteria entail material criteria?
 It depends on how we formulate grounding criteria.
-Set-Identityg will establish that if x = y then $(\forall z)(z \in x \equiv z \in y)$, which is the necessity condition of Set-Identitymat (the necessity condition follows from other principles as well, like Leibniz's Principle of the Indiscernibility of Identicals).
-Since Set-Identityg states that if x = y, then $(\forall z)(z \in x \equiv z \in y)$ grounds x = y, it follows that $(\forall z)(z \in x \equiv z \in y)$ obtains if x = y does.
+Set-Identityg will establish that if x = y then $(\forall z)(z \in x \equiv z \in y)$, which is the necessity condition of Set-Identity{mat}.
+Since Set-Identity_g states that if x = y, then $(\forall z)(z \in x \equiv z \in y)$ grounds x = y, it follows that $(\forall z)(z \in x \equiv z \in y)$ must obtain if x = y does.
 What about sufficiency?
 If $(\forall z)(z \in x \equiv z \in y)$, then will x = y hold?
-The formulation of Set-Identityg does not yield this result automatically.
+Set-Identity_g does not yield this result automatically.
 The criterion does not rule out that $(\forall z)(z \in x \equiv z \in y)$ obtains yet x is distinct from y.
-Set-Identityg says only that if x = y, then $(\forall z)(z \in x \equiv z \in y)$ grounds x = y.
-While we antecedently believe it is metaphysically impossible for distinct sets to share all their members, the formulation of Set-Identityg itself does not prohibit this.
+Set-Identity_g says only that if x = y, then $(\forall z)(z \in x \equiv z \in y)$ grounds x = y.
+And while we antecedently do believe it is metaphysically impossible for distinct sets to share all their members, the formulation of Set-Identity_g itself does not rule this possibility out.

-However, we can construct a grounding criterion that would explicitly entail the sufficiency condition of the material criterion.
-One way of doing so is as follows.
+However, we can construct a grounding criterion for identity and distinctness that would explicitly entail the sufficiency condition of the material criterion.
 For sets x and y: